Facebook Pixel 3 Handy Lighting Setups for Headshot Photography

 headshots lighting

-Once my subject is in place, I do some tweaking.
-First I will adjust the light source so it is slightly above their eye level.
-For most people, I think it looks best to have the light coming from above to cast subtle shadows under the chin, accentuating the jaw and helping to hide any double chin.
+Once my subject is in place, I like to do some tweaking.
+First, I adjust the light source so it is slightly above the subject’s eye level.
+For most people, I think it looks best to have the light coming from above so it can cast subtle shadows under the chin (this accentuates the jaw and helps to hide any double chins).

-Then I will adjust the reflector underneath their face and bring it up to about their mid-chest level.
-This reflector helps fill in shadows on the face and provides a really nice extra catch light in the eyes.
-Some folks will use another (powered) light source down here, but I find the reflector to be much simpler to set up, and it also has the virtue of being idiot-proof.
+Then I adjust the reflector underneath the subject’s face and bring it up to about mid-chest level.
+This reflector helps fill in shadows on the face and adds a really nice extra catch light in the eyes.
+Some headshot photographers prefer to use a second light source instead of the mid-chest reflector, but I find the reflector to be much simpler to set up, and it’s also practically impossible to use incorrectly.

-For example, if you have another light instead of a reflector below the subject and you accidentally overpower it (so it is more powerful than the main light), you have created some horrible Frankenstein lighting!
-It is physically impossible to do this with a reflector, which can save you from costly mistakes.
+Why is a reflector so foolproof?
+If you have another light instead of a reflector below the subject and you accidentally overpower it (so it is more powerful than the main light), you’ll end up with some horrible Frankenstein lighting!
+It’s simply impossible to do this with a reflector – basic physics dictates that the strength of the light’s reflection can never be greater than or equal to the strength of the original light – which can save you from costly mistakes.

 headshots lighting

-Finally, we have the reflector opposite the light source.
-For this one, I will often use a black-sided panel to create a darker shadow on that side of the face.
-This effect can be very dramatic, and has the added benefit of slimming the face.
+This effect can be very dramatic and has the added benefit of slimming the face.
 The downside is that, if your subject is very wrinkly, you’re not filling those wrinkles with light from that side.
 So it doesn’t work for everyone.

 Here’s an example of a headshot where I used this effect to create a nice dramatic edge: